Criminal Ring: How Muhammad Ali’s 1970 Comeback Led to a Big-Money Heist

 Authorities looked closely at the homeowner, a small-time criminal named Gordon “Chicken Man” Williams.
 (He earned the nickname by purchasing chicken sandwiches, which he then handed out to attractive women in the hopes of charming them.)
 But one of the leading investigators on the case, a detective lieutenant named J.D.
 Hudson, knew Williams was relatively clean.
 Hudson had been tasked with serving as Ali’s bodyguard at the fight and had spotted Williams, whom he had known for decades, in attendance at the same time Williams’s girlfriend, Barbara Smith, said she was helping to prepare for the party when the gunmen had burst in.
 Williams had only given permission for a criminal associate known as Fireball to use the house for a party.

 Clues were scarce, and eyewitness testimony was difficult to secure.
-Most of the victims of the robbery were wary of talking to police and were from out of town.
+Most of the victims of the robbery were from out of town and wary of talking to police.
 Only five filed official complaints.
 Most left Atlanta without even giving authorities their contact information.
 The only real tip came from an anonymous phone call from someone who said that the robbery had been set up to pay off a drug deal gone bad back in New York City earlier that year.

 Muhammad Ali in a public training session in New York City in December 1970.